 - 11. Earnings in excess of \$480 for each full-time student 18 years old or older (excluding the head of the household and spouse). - 12.
 Adoption assistance payments in excess of \$480 per adopted child. - 13.
 Earned Income Disallowance: The incremental earnings and benefits to any resident 1) whose annual income increases due to employment of a family member who was unemployed for one or more years previous to employment; or 2) whose annual income increases as the result of increased earnings by a family member during participation in any economic self-sufficiency or other job training program; or 3) whose annual income increases due to new employment or increased earnings of a family member during or within six months of receiving state-funded assistance, benefits or services, will not be increased during the exclusion period.
 For purposes of this paragraph, the following definitions apply: - (a) State-funded assistance, benefits or services means any state program for temporary assistance for needy families funded under Part A of Title IV of the Social Security Act, as determined by the PPHA in consultation with the local agencies administering Temporary Assistance for Needy Families (TANF) and Welfare-to-Work programs.
 The TANF program is not limited to monthly income maintenance, but also includes such benefits and services as one-time payments, wage subsidies and transportation assistance - provided that the total amount over a six-month period is at least \$500. - (b) During the 12-month period beginning when the member first qualifies for a disallowance, the PPHA must exclude from Annual Income any increase in income as a result of employment.
-For the 12 months following the exclusion period, 50% of the income increase shall be excluded. - (c) Regardless of how long it takes a resident to work for 12 months (to qualify for the first exclusion) or the second 12 months (to qualify for the second exclusion), the maximum period for the disallowance (exclusion) is 48 months. - (d) The disallowance of increased income under this section is only applicable to current residents and will not apply to applicants who have begun working prior to admission (unless their earnings are less than would be earned working ten hours per week at minimum wage, under which they qualify as unemployed). - 14.
+For the 12 months following the exclusion period, 50% of the income increase shall be excluded. - (c) the maximum period for the disallowance (exclusion) is 24 months regardless of employment starts and stops.
+The PHA must document the start date of the initial disallowance, the start date of the second 50% disallowance period and the end date of the disallowance. - (d) The disallowance of increased income under this section is only applicable to current residents and will not apply to applicants who have begun working prior to admission (unless their earnings are less than would be earned working ten hours per week at minimum wage, under which they qualify as unemployed). - 14.
 Deferred periodic payments of supplemental security income and social security benefits that are received in a lump sum payment. - 15.
 Amounts received by the family in the form of refunds or rebates under state or local law for property taxes paid on the dwelling unit. - 16.
 Amounts paid by a State agency to a family with a developmentally disabled family member living at home to offset the cost of services and equipment needed to keep the developmentally disabled family member at home.